nezbut/bot_anketa/README.md

 #### With Docker

-1. Replace the environment variables in the docker-compose file.bml on your own.
+1. Replace the environment variables in the docker-compose.yml on your own.
 2. Launch docker compose:
 ```bash
 docker compose up